YukuSOH/Hardustry-mod/README.md

 # Hardustry-mod
 Hardustry mod uses  gregtech as a reference.
 This mod makes Mindustry hard.
+## How to play Hardustry
+Hardustry doesn't support "Campaign".
+But you can play "CustomGame".
+Step1: Select "CustomGame".
+Step2: Select "examplemap1".
+Step3: Push "Play".
 ## How to make Metaglass in this mod
 Step1: Produce Worker, Brass, and Bronze.
 Step2: Build powergenerator, BronzeSmelter, and BronzeHullFactory.